-One food festival that I had been yearning to visit over the years is Feast Portland, an annual food and drink festival held each September in Portland, Or.
-This was the 6th year since it’s inception which I attended September 14-17, and my first attending this incredible Feast.
+After attending this festival 2 years ago it had been one food festival that I had been wanting to return too.
+Feast Portland, an annual food and drink festival held each September in Portland, Or.
+This was the 8th year since it’s inception which I attended September 12-15, and my second attending this incredible Feast.

 The festival is made up of several signature events that run through this 4 day festival, additionally, there are chefs collaboration dinners, hands on workshops, seminars, plus after parties nightly in restaurants and bars throughout the city.

-I attended all of the signature main events, starting out with the Sandwich Invitational on the first night at the Rose Quarter Commons, here 19 restaurant chefs battled it out from restaurants across the USA, attendees voted for their favourite People’s Choice winner.
-The winners were Judges Pick: Rick Gencarelli, Lardo (Portland, OR) and for People’s Choice: Melissa McMillan, Pastrami Zombie by Sammich (Ashland, OR).
+I attended all of the signature main events, starting out with the East Coast vs West Coast on the first night at the Rose Quarter Commons, here restaurant chefs battled it out from restaurants across the USA, the panel judges voted for their favourite dishes from the respective coast; and in the end it was the East coast that took home the trophy.

-Each of the restaurants served up mini versions of their specialty sandwiches for all attendees to enjoy along with various beverages that included beer and cocktails.
+Each of the restaurants served up tasting dishes that represented ones originating on the East or West coast for all attendees to enjoy along with various beverages that included beer and cocktails.
 It was a festive gathering of foodies who enjoyed some great eats and a dj spinning music to add to the celebration.

-The next day, the Grand Tasting was the big afternoon event with restaurants from all over Oregon and the USA featuring tasty bites along with sips from wineries, brewers, distillers, and more.
-Taking place under the big tents at Pioneer Courthouse Square in downtown Portland.
+The next day, the Big Feast was the signature afternoon event with restaurants from all over Oregon and the USA featuring tasty bites along with sips from wineries, brewers, distillers, and more.
+Taking place under the big tents along the Waterfront in downtown Portland.

-The next day, it was another round of the Grand tasting, followed by Smoked at The Fields Park.
+On Saturday night it was time for Smoked at The Fields Park.
 This signature event was very well-organized featuring restaurants and chefs from across the USA barbqing and cooking up delicious dishes, desserts and cocktails.
-The is one sweet event and one of two of my favourite Feast Portland events.

-As I had expected Feast Portland was a food festival worthy of visiting, one that must be planned ahead even before tickets go on sale.
-Keep an eye out for next years Feast Portland which takes place September 13-16, 2018, I can’t wait to return for more.
+As I had expected Feast Portland was a food festival worthy of visiting again, one that must be planned ahead, watch for details and for when Feast Portland puts their tickets on sale in early June.
+Keep an eye out for next years Feast Portland which takes place September 17-20, 2020, I can’t wait to return for more.

 By: Richard Wolak